Search

 Description

-Designed and written as a practical workplace training and reference tool.
-This 170-page pocket guide is filled with clear-language text including safety tips, charts, diagrams, checklists and illustrations.
+Designed and written as a practical workplace training and reference guide, this 198-page pocket guide is filled with clear-language text including safety tips, charts, diagrams, checklists, and illustrations.

 Objectives

-The guide will help custodial service workers, health and safety committee members and representatives as well as supervisors, managers, engineers, and health and safety professionals to:
+This pocket guide helps custodial and facilities service workers, health and safety committee members and representatives, supervisors, managers, as well as human resource and health and safety professionals to:

-• Focus on problem solving through employees’ and managers’ involvement; and
+• Focus on problem solving through employees’ and managers’ involvement

 Scope

-This guide is a practical source of workplace health and safety relating to custodial work.
+This pocket guide is a practical source on workplace health and safety related to custodial work, however it is not intended to be all-encompassing.
 It is the collaborative work of occupational health and safety experts, peer-reviewed by government health and safety authorities, representatives of workers and employers, and specialists in the field of custodial work.

 Target Audience

-The Custodial Workers’ Safety Guide is intended as a reference for cleaners, caretakers, facilities managers, and anyone who works full-time, part-time or on contract in a building’s custodial department.
+This pocket guide is intended as a reference for cleaners, caretakers, facilities managers, and anyone who works full-time, part-time, or on contract in a building’s custodial department.
+It may also be useful for health and safety committee members and representatives, as well as employers, managers, supervisors, and health and safety or human resources professionals.

 Each publication produced by CCOHS undergoes several stages of review.
 As part of this review, representatives from government, employers, and labour are requested to comment on draft copies of CCOHS documents for technical accuracy and readability.